Jemaroo/TTYDBattleUnitTool/README.md

 # TTYDBattleUnitTool
 A tool to modify ttyd's unit stats

+UPDATED v1.1.0 (6/30/25): Added support for StatusVulnerability structs, added a scroll bar to the struct fields editor, and removed unnecessary files to reduce file size.

 UPDATED v1.0.0 (6/27/25): Initial Release Version

+\n

 Huge thanks to Jdaster64 for [documentation](https://github.com/jdaster64/ttyd-utils) on TTYD's unit structures